Lire en Francais

 • Timing: train to finish comfortably, not at the last second

-When to add full mock exams and when to book
+When are you ready to start full mock exams, and when should you book?

 Start full mock exams once your weak sections no longer collapse in basic timed drills and you need to test full-session rhythm.
 Mocks matter because they expose transitions, fatigue, and pacing across all four skills.